Columbia, Missouri: Theater

 Columbia has multiple opportunities to watch and perform in theatrical productions.
 Ragtag Cinema is one of the most well known theaters in Columbia.
 The city is home to Stephens College, a private institution known for performing arts.
 Their season includes multiple plays and musicals.
 The University of Missouri and Columbia College also present multiple productions a year.

 The city's three public high schools are also known for their productions.
 Rock Bridge High School performs a musical in November and two plays in the spring.
 Hickman High School also performs a similar season with two musical performances (one in the fall, and one in the spring) and 2 plays (one in the winter, and one at the end of their school year).
 The newest high school, Battle High, opened in 2013 and also is known for their productions.
 Battle presents a musical in the fall and a play in the spring, along with improv nights and more productions throughout the year.

-The city is also home to the indoor/outdoor theatre Maplewood Barn Theatre in Nifong Park and other community theatre programs such as Columbia Entertainment Company, Talking Horse Productions, Pace Youth Theatre and TRYPS.
+The city is also home to the indoor/outdoor theatre Maplewood Barn Theatre in Nifong Park and other community theatre programs such as Columbia Entertainment Company, Talking Horse Productions, TRYPS, and Pace Youth Theatre; the latter closed in March 2020.

 Sports

 The University of Missouri's sports teams, the Missouri Tigers, play a significant role in the city's sports culture.
-Faurot Field at Memorial Stadium, which has a capacity of 71,168, hosts home football games.
+Faurot Field at Memorial Stadium, which has a capacity of 62,621, hosts home football games.
 The Hearnes Center and Mizzou Arena are two other large sport and event venues, the latter being the home arena for Mizzou's basketball team.
 Taylor Stadium is host to their baseball team and was the regional host for the 2007 NCAA Baseball Championship.
 Columbia College has several men and women collegiate sports teams as well.
 In 2007, Columbia hosted the National Association of Intercollegiate Athletics Volleyball National Championship, which the Lady Cougars participated in.

 Columbia also hosts the Show-Me State Games, a non-profit program of the Missouri Governor's Council on Physical Fitness and Health.
 They are the largest state games in the United States.

 Situated midway between St. Louis and Kansas City, Columbians will often have allegiances to the professional sports teams housed there, such as the St. Louis Cardinals, the Kansas City Royals, the Kansas City Chiefs, the St. Louis Blues, Sporting Kansas City, and St. Louis City SC.

 Cuisine

 Columbia has many bars and restaurants that provide diverse styles of cuisine, due in part to having three colleges.
-One such establishment is the historic Booches bar, restaurant, and pool hall, which was established in 1884 and is frequented by college students.
-Shakespeare's Pizza is known across the nation for its college town pizza.
+The oldest is the historic Booches bar, restaurant, and pool hall, which was established in 1884 and is frequented by college students.
+Shakespeare's Pizza was founded in Columbia and is known for its college town pizza.